Check Point and Firebox BOVPN Integration Guide

 Deployment Overview

 WatchGuard provides integration instructions to help our customers configure WatchGuard products to work with products created by other organizations.
-If you need more information or technical support about how to configure a third-party product, see the documentation and support resources for that product.
+If you need more information or technical support about how to configure a third-party product, refer to the documentation and support resources for that product.

 Integration Summary